 4.3 Data Preprocessing

 This section aims to provide the steps taken to clean and prepare the data for predicting the helpfulness of Thai reviews in the study.
-Data preprocessing is considered essential for enhancing the accuracy of the predictive model. and addressing the challenges posed by the unique characteristics of the Thai language.
+Data preprocessing is considered essential for enhancing the accuracy of the predictive model and addressing the challenges posed by the unique characteristics of the Thai language.
 The absence of word spaces and full stops, slang, multilingual language, including English words, and the presence of numbers and emoticons in reviews, making it difficult for machine learning models to accurately analyze the text.
 The data preprocessing techniques outlined in the paper by Khamphakdee and Seresangtakul (2021) were followed to tackle these issues.
-The preprocessing steps involved symbol removal, number removal, English word removal, emoji and emoticon removal, text normalization, word tokenization, whitespace and tab removal, single character removal, and the newmm engine of Pythainlp library was utilized to tokenize each word.
+The preprocessing steps involved symbol removal, number removal, English word removal, emoji and emoticon removal, text normalization, word tokenization, whitespace and tab removal, andsingle character removal..

 4.4 Modeling

 In this section, predictive models were developed to determine the helpfulness score of IT gadget reviews based on their informative content.
 Supervised learning techniques, specifically regression, were utilized to train and evaluate the models, establishing a relationship between the informative content of the reviews and their corresponding helpfulness scores.
-The models were chosen based on their relevance and demonstrated potential in predicting online reviews.
-Three types of machine learning models were compared, including classical models Dadhich & Thankachan (2021), neural network models Astuti & Pratika (2019), and pre-trained models Bilal & Almazroi (2022).
+The models were carefully evaluated and selected based on their prediction accuracyThree types of machine learning models were compared, including classical models Dadhich & Thankachan (2021), neural network models Astuti & Pratika (2019), and pre-trained models Bilal & Almazroi (2022).

 4.4.1 Classical Models